ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Purchase Reserved Instances to cover 250 instances.
 - B. Purchase Reserved Instances to cover 80 instances.
 Use Spot Instances to cover the remaining instances.
 - C. Purchase On-Demand Instances to cover 40 instances.
 Use Spot Instances to cover the remaining instances.
-- D. Purchase Reserved Instances to cover 50 instances.
-Use On-Demand and Spot Instances to cover the remaining instances.
+- ==D. Purchase Reserved Instances to cover 50 instances.
+Use On-Demand and Spot Instances to cover the remaining instances.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#) [  Discussion  **51**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#)